watermark-lab/WaterMarkIt/README.md

   - TIFF
   - BMP

-- **Unremovable Watermarks**: Ensures that watermarks applied to PDF files are designed to be unremovable.
-The library provides the `WatermarkingMethod.DRAW` method to address the issue, whereas the `WatermarkingMethod.OVERLAY` one adds a separate layer that can be easily removed.
+- **Drawn Watermarks**: The library provides the WatermarkingMethod.DRAW method to add watermarks to PDF files that can't be easily removed.
+This mode renders an image based on a PDF page and replaces all layers of the page with the image.

 - **Multithreading**: Leverages a thread pool for efficient watermarking.
-Particularly useful for the `WatermarkingMethod.DRAW` approach and multi-page files such as PDFs, enabling parallel watermarking with a separate thread for each page.
+Particularly useful for the `WatermarkingMethod.DRAW` method and multi-page files such as PDFs, enabling parallel watermarking with a separate thread for each page.

-- **Page orientation support**: Full support for both portrait and landscape orientations.

 ## Getting Started